7MIMIRA/tic-tac-toe/README.md

 **11** would place it in the center.
 **20** would place it on the bottom left.

-The game currently handles row, column, major and minor diagonal win conditions for both players as well as ties.
+#### The game currently handles:
+- Row, column, major and minor diagonal win conditions for both players as well as ties
+- Prompting player for another entry if previous selection is unavailable
+- Player input in the format of **xx** where **x** is a whole number (i.e. 0, 1, 2, etc...)

 ## Possible Improvements:
 - Update input to not require row/col selection